Holiday in the Amalfi Coast or a Getaway to the Italian Riviera

 Holiday in the Amalfi Coast or Getaway to the Italian Riviera?

 No trip to Italy is complete without visiting the coast – but which coast?
 With beautiful dramatic landscapes, delicious food, colourful houses – a getaway in the Italian Riviera and a holiday in the Amalfi Coast will have a lot in common.
 Our customers often ask for guidance in deciding which coast to choose for their Italian getaway, but the truth is, you can’t go wrong with either.

-The best way to choose is to base your decision on where you will be spending most of your trip!
+The best way to choose is to base your decision on where you will be spending most of your trip is by using a smart itinerary builder!
 Travelling through Tuscany?
 The Riviera is for you.
 Headed south?
 The Amalfi is a must.
 But what will you see in each region?
 We broke it down for you – join us as we explore the luxurious Italian Riviera and the dramatic Amalfi Coast.